-If we want our information system would work efficiently to achieve the above objective, we must have adequate storage facility, ability to run powerful computing processes, and above all, broad and available network to transmit data/ information from and to the business user.
-The system must also be fault tolerant and reliable.
-At the same time, business user (owner, to say correctly) will not like to sit on a huge pile of computing resources and pay for the idle time.
+If we want our information system would work efficiently to achieve the above objective, we must have adequate storage facilities, the ability to run powerful computing processes, and above all, a broad and available network to transmit data/ information from and to the business user.
+The system must also be fault-tolerant and reliable.
+At the same time, the business users (owners, to say correctly) will not like to sit on a huge pile of computing resources and pay for idle time.
 Rather, the correct preference would be to acquire more resources as needed and release resources when not needed.
 To put this differently, the business user should have access to scalable resources; and have the ability to scale resources up and down on demand.

-Similar is the case with network resource.
+Similar is the case with network resources.
 Citing another example, you would need high use of network resources when you are conducting a live event and streaming it to your partners and customers.
-It would lead to a difficult situation if you will be asked to assemble the entire streaming infrastructure setup before the event and dismantle it immediately after.
-Add to it, and think of the situation when you need live streaming on a regular basis.
-Yeh, I am overstating my inclination and understating yours – we know that we opt for cloud in such a situation.
-But, we made our point – we need scaling on demand.
+It would lead to a difficult situation if you will be asked to assemble the entire streaming infrastructure set up before the event and dismantle it immediately after.
+Add to it, and think of the situation when you need to live streaming on a regular basis.
+Yeh, I am overstating my inclination and understating yours - we know that we opt for the cloud in such a situation.
+But, we made our point - we need scaling on demand.

-Concluding, we must have a holistic view about different kind of resources when we look at scalability.
-We should understand that the natural way for realization of scalability lies with the Cloud.
-And, managing scalability of cloud resources must be viewed vis-à-vis the optimal use of those resources to reduce your IT spending and improve your business performance.
+Concluding, we must have a holistic view of different kinds of resources when we look at scalability.
+We should understand that the natural way for the realization of scalability lies with the Cloud.
+And, managing scalability of cloud resources must be viewed vis-a-vis the optimal use of those resources to reduce your IT spending and improve your business performance.